-Some simple methods can help prevent Gammaplex side effects.
+Some simple methods can help prevent side effects from Gammaplex infusions.

 For example, drinking plenty of water before or after the infusion can often be enough to minimize the occurrence of adverse reactions .
 If side effects still occur, doctors can use simple pharmacological approaches, such as administering 500 mg of oral paracetamol or 500 mg of intravenous acetylsalicylic acid.

 Another option can be administering non-steroidal anti-inflammatory drugs (e.g., ibuprofen 10 mg/kg), second-generation antihistamines, or corticosteroids.

 However, the patient and health care provider should know that sometimes threatening adverse reactions may occur.
 Adverse reactions of Gammaplex include renal dysfunction/failure, thrombotic events, hypersensitivity, hyperproteinemia, increased serum viscosity, and hyponatremia.

 Renal Dysfunction/Failure Adverse Reactions

-The risk of renal dysfunction associated with IVIG occurs mostly due to the stabilizer utilized.
+The risk of renal dysfunction associated with IVIG occurs due to the stabilizer utilized.

-Renal dysfunction related to IVIGs stabilized with sucrose include acute renal failure, osmotic nephrosis, and renal insufficiency.
+Renal dysfunction related to IVIGs stabilized with sucrose includes acute renal failure, osmotic nephrosis, and renal insufficiency.
 Reports of renal dysfunction with sucrose-free IVIGs are relatively rare.

-Patients at risk of developing acute renal failure can be classified into two distinct populations:
+Patients at risk of developing acute renal failure can belong to two distinct populations:

-- Patients at an increased risk for developing renal insufficiencies.
-This includes patients with pre-existing renal insufficiency, diabetes mellitus, advanced age (>65 years old), volume depletion (dehydration or hypervolemia), sepsis, or paraproteinemia.
+- Patients at an increased risk for developing renal insufficiencies, including those with renal insufficiency, diabetes mellitus, advanced age (>65 years old), volume depletion (dehydration or hypervolemia), sepsis, or paraproteinemia.
 Patients receiving known nephrotoxic drugs are also at risk.

-Minimizing Risk of Renal Dysfunction or Acute Renal Failure
+Minimizing the Risk of Renal Dysfunction or Acute Renal Failure

-Healthcare authorities including the FDA and clinical experts recommend several precautionary measures to minimize the risk of renal dysfunction or acute renal failure for at-risk patients.
+Healthcare authorities, including the FDA and clinical experts, recommend several measures to minimize the risk of renal dysfunction or acute renal failure for at-risk patients.

 Patients should be hydrated well to ensure that they aren’t hypovolemic before a Gammaplex infusion.

 In addition, patients at risk of developing renal dysfunction should be assessed periodically for their renal function.
-Gammaplex infusions should be discontinued if there is any deterioration in renal function.
+Patients should discontinue infusions if there is any deterioration in renal function.

 Thrombotic Adverse Reactions

-Patients at risk of developing thromboembolic events include patients:
+Patients at risk of developing thromboembolic events include those: